christiankral/KeyWordIO/README.md

 Modelica library supports the reading from files and writing to files of variables and parameters.
 Currently text files in key word oriented format and CSV files are supported.

+## Important

+Insteay of manually reading parameters from CSV files and manually writing result variables to CSV files the highly automated Julia script [OMcsv.jl](https://gitlab.com/christiankral/OMcsv.jl) is provided for the usage with OpenModelica.

 # Library description

 The main objective of the library is to read and write variables and parameters in key word oriented format.